 Rich in Antioxidants

-Free radicals formed after metabolic activities, damage body cells, thereby causing cancer.
-However, antioxidants stabilize these free radicals and prevent them from causing damage to the cells, thereby helping in preventing cancer, heart diseases, etc. Dates are high in phenolic compounds and flavonoids, which possess antioxidant activity.
+Free radicals formed after metabolic activities, damage body cells, and cause cancer.
+Thus, antioxidants stabilize these radicals and prevent them from damaging the cells, helps in preventing cancer, heart diseases.
+They are high in phenolic compounds and flavonoids, which possess antioxidant activity.
 Thus, dates indirectly help slow down or prevent cancer.

 Strengthens Tooth Enamel